 The Colorado River runs straight through the Grand Canyon and is a fantastic place to fish.

 Hikers also enjoy walking alongside the riverbanks.
 A year-long pass to the Grand Canyon National Park is a smart buy for retirees living in Sedona.
 They can have unlimited annual access for only sixty dollars.

-Red Rock State Park is even closer for Sedona residents.
-Every morning there's a guided tour to go on.
+Red Rock State Park is even closer to Sedona residents.
+Every morning there’s a guided tour to go on.
 Those who want time on their own can opt for a self-guided tour.
-Bird watchers can join a group of beginner and expert birders for a fun tour.
+Bird watchers can join a group of beginners and expert birders for a fun tour.